-Since the onset of the COVID-19 pandemic, we have been focused on keeping our employees safe and maintaining our clients' uninterrupted access to our services.
-We have implemented a series of measures to protect the health and safety of our employees.
-The global impact of the outbreak has continued to evolve rapidly.
-Many countries reacted by instituting quarantines and restrictions on travel and limiting operations of non-essential businesses.
-Such actions created disruption in global supply chains, increased rates of unemployment and adversely impacted many industries.
-Beginning in the third quarter of 2020, as shelter-in-place policies were relaxed, businesses began to reopen and general economic conditions began to improve, we experienced an increase in the demand for our products and services as we closely partnered with our clients to support their increasing hiring needs.
-This increase in demand continued through the end of 2020 and throughout 2021 as the broader macroeconomic recovery from the COVID-19 pandemic continued.
+Following the onset of the COVID-19 pandemic, we have maintained our focus on keeping our employees safe and maintaining our clients' uninterrupted access to our services.
+During the third quarter of 2020, as shelter-in-place policies enacted as a result of COVID-19 were relaxed, businesses began to reopen and general economic conditions began to improve, we experienced an increase in the demand for our products and services as we closely partnered with our clients to support their increasing hiring needs.
+This increase in demand continued throughout 2021 and through August 2022 as the broader macroeconomic recovery from the COVID-19 pandemic continued.
 In addition, the structural shift from in-office to remote work has reduced switching costs for employees and expanded talent pools for employers, further increasing demand.
+However, in the latter half of the third quarter of 2022, base growth began to moderate due to macroeconomic uncertainty related to factors including inflation, monetary policy and fiscal policy, which moderation continued through the fourth quarter of 2022 during which we experienced a year-over-year decline in base business with our existing customers that offset positive trends in other revenue drivers, including growth from new clients, up-sell and cross-sell and retention.
+These factors have caused uncertainty among our clients and general populace of a future economic downturn or recession.
+Given the uncertain conditions, it is challenging to predict the hiring and turnover trends of our clients.

-We cannot predict the extent to which such increased hiring and turnover trends will continue.
-The COVID-19 pandemic could have a continued adverse impact on economic and market conditions, and the success of vaccination programs, along with related travel advisories, quarantines and restrictions, the recovery times of disrupted supply chains and industries, the impact of labor market interruptions, the impact of government interventions, and uncertainty with respect to the duration of the global economic slowdown.
+While the outbreak recently appeared to be trending downward, particularly as vaccination rates increased, new variants of COVID-19 have continued to emerge, spreading throughout the U.S. and globally and causing significant disruptions.
+The ongoing global health crisis (including resurgences) resulting from the pandemic have continued to disrupt the normal operations of many businesses, including the temporary closure or scale-back of business operations and/or the imposition of either quarantine or remote work or meeting requirements for employees, either by government order or on a voluntary basis.
+As such, the COVID-19 pandemic could have a continued adverse impact on economic and market conditions, and the full extent of the impact and duration of the COVID-19 pandemic will depend on future developments, including, among other factors, spread of the outbreak and the success of vaccination programs, along with related travel advisories, quarantines and restrictions, the recovery times of disrupted supply chains and industries, the impact of labor market interruptions, the impact of government interventions, and uncertainty with respect to the duration of the global economic slowdown.